X1Aaron/ansible/README.md

 ### Storing Secrets Securely

-This repository uses a **git-ignored** file to store sensitive information like passwords.
+This repository includes a file for storing sensitive information like passwords.

 **Location:** `vars/secrets.local.yml`